LudmilaAmriou/DataCamp_projects/README.md

 ## Fifth project: A Text Analysis of Trump's Tweets
 A great exemple on **text mining and sentiment analysis with R**.
 The dataset is from The Trump Twitter Archive by Brendan Brown, which contains all 35,000+ tweets from the @realDonaldTrump Twitter account from 2009 (the year Trump tweeted for first time) through 2018.
 We'll filter it for the election period only, June 1, 2015 through November 8, 2016.

+## Sixth project: Extract Stock Sentiment from News Headlines
+In the notebook, we will generate investing insight by applying sentiment analysis on financial news headlines from FINVIZ.com (Web scrapping).
+Using NLP (NLTK), we can **understand the emotion behind the headlines and predict whether the market feels good or bad about a stock**.